 Join us in kicking off BuildingEnergy NYC 2022 and honoring the contributions of three outstanding individuals in the community at our annual NESEA Night awards reception!
 We are delighted to host this event in New York City for the first time and to bring our community together to celebrate the awards recipients, meet new people, and reconnect with old friends.
 NESEA Night will be held at the Building Energy Exchange, located in the stunning Surrogate's Courthouse building, and will include savory appetizers and a cash bar.
 The event is open to the public and registration is required.

 Date: Wednesday, September 14th

 5:00 Doors Open and Social Time

 5:45 Meet the Awards Recipients

 Please note: NESEA Night is not included with a BuildingEnergy NYC 2022 registration.
 If you are registered for BuildingEnergy NYC, you will need a register separately for NESEA Night.

-In accordance with the policy of the hosting venue, attendees of this event will be required to show proof of full vaccination against COVID and recommended booster doses.
+In accordance with the policy of the hosting venue, attendees of this event will be required to show proof of a primary series of vaccination against COVID plus 1 booster.

 2022 Awards Recipients

 Learn more about NESEA awards and past recipients.